 Get-AzureNetworkSecurityGroup -Name "MyVNetSG" | Set-AzureNetworkSecurityGroupToSubnet -VirtualNetworkName 'VNetUSWest' -SubnetName 'FrontEndSubnet'

 Get-AzureNetworkSecurityGroup -Name "MyVNetSG" | Remove-AzureNetworkSecurityGroupFromSubnet -VirtualNetworkName 'VNetUSWest' -SubnetName 'FrontEndSubnet'

 #Get Details of Network Secuirty group along with rules

 Get-AzureNetworkSecurityGroup -Name "MyVNetSG" -Detailed

-Please refer to content in MSDN
+Please refer to content in MSDN for additional details.

 1. I already use Endpoint ACLs on my VM endpoints, can I also use Network Security Groups?

 No, you can use only either of Endpoint ACLs or Network Security Groups.
 You can remove the endpoint ACLs from the VM and associate the VM to a Network Security Group.

 2. I have multiple NICs in my VM, will the Network Security Group rules apply to traffic on all the NICs?

 No, the Network Security Group rules apply only to the traffic in primary NIC.
 In future we will add capability to associate a Network Security Group to a NIC directly.